barath/process/README.md

 Contributions are welcome, including identifying problems, asking questions, and proposing normative changes.

-There are many topics, problems, or ideas best addressed by a group of people with specific domain expertise in [Solid Panels](#solid-panels).
+There are many topics, problems, or ideas best addressed by a group of contributors with specific domain expertise in [Solid Panels](#solid-panels).

 ### Solid Panels

-Solid Panels are groups of individuals focused on a specific problem or domain relevant to Solid, with an aim to propose changes to the [Solid Specification](https://github.com/solid/specification).
+Solid Panels are groups of contributors focused on a specific problem or domain relevant to Solid, with an aim to propose changes to the [Solid Specification](https://github.com/solid/specification).
 Domains may be technical, non-technical, or some combination of the two.
 For example, a Security Panel could focus on the evaluation and advancement of the Solid security model.
 Only those who have agreed to the [W3C Community Contributor License Agreement](https://www.w3.org/community/about/agreements/cla/) may participate in a Solid Panel.

 New panels may be proposed by submitting an issue to the [solid/process](https://github.com/solid/process) repository.
 Establishing a new panel requires the endorsement of at least one member of the Editorial Team.
 To receive endorsement, the proposed panel submission must include: